 Learn the main types of greyhound bets: win-only, each-way, forecast, tricast, and accumulators.
 A clear guide to help you bet smarter on every race.

-There’s more to greyhound betting than picking a winner.
-From simple win-only punts to more advanced multiples, understanding the types of greyhound bets available can give you more flexibility and better value with every wager.
+There’s more to greyhound racing betting than picking a winner.
+From simple punts to more advanced strategies, understanding the types of greyhound bets available can give you more flexibility and better value with every wager.
 In this guide, we explain all the common greyhound betting options.

 Not sure how to interpret form or trap numbers?
 Head over to our How to Read a Greyhound Racecard guide for a full breakdown.